zabujka/Susi/README.md

-Dodalam lightbox  na fotki
+1. Added lightbox for the gallery of pictures
-zmieniony footer
+2. Changed footer